david-fong/okiidoku/writings/design/puzzle.md

 - Perhaps by searching for the next given to remove that retains the most symbol and cell candidates?

-- Perhaps there is some correlation to the properties currently being used for canonicalizing labels?
+- Perhaps there is some correlation to the properties currently being used for canonicalizing symbols?

 hypothesis: if removing a given breaks properness, the only way to change that is by adding back other removed givens ("backtracking" of removing a given).
 If this is true, once a given is known to break properness if removed, if no backtracking is done ever, then it can never be removed.